pwtail/wsgi_plus/README.md

 - generator yields a special value
 - we understand it wants to be suspended, switch to processing other requests
-- when it's ready we continue iterating on it
+- when it's ready, we continue iterating on it

 ### Implementation: yielding a Future